Culturally Responsive EMDR for Addiction Treatment

 Jordan et al. (2022) found that Black and Latinx clients are significantly less likely to receive evidence-based treatment, including MAT (Medication-Assisted Treatment) or residential care, even when controlling for severity.
 Instead, they are more likely to enter treatment through the criminal legal system, leading to more coercive care experiences and reduced engagement.

 Saloner & Le Cook (2013) and Saloner, Carson, & Le Cook (2014) further showed that completion rates for treatment are consistently lower among Black, Hispanic/Latinx, and Indigenous clients, even after adjusting for income and insurance.
-Besse et al. (2021) noted that even when peer recovery support was provided in emergency departments, disparities in linkage to treatment persisted.
+Webb et al. (2022) noted that even when peer recovery support was provided in emergency departments, disparities in linkage to treatment persisted.

 These findings highlight that EMDR and Addiction treatment planning cannot be one-size-fits-all.
 A Phase 1 plan that overlooks systemic inequities risks retraumatizing clients or reinforcing barriers rather than dismantling them.